wacncontent/CustomizeTool/removeCommentOutput/articles/site-recovery/site-recovery-vmm-san.md

 	ms.date="10/12/2015"
 	wacn.date=""/>

-# Set up protection between on-premises VMM sites with SAN
+# Set up protection between on-premises VMM sites using SAN with Azure Site Recovery

 Azure Site Recovery contributes to your business continuity and disaster recovery (BCDR) strategy by orchestrating replication, failover and recovery of virtual machines and physical servers.
 Read about possible deployment scenarios in the [Azure Site Recovery overview](/documentation/articles/site-recovery-overview).